beamingblue/nogrow/README.md

 ---

+Tired of those pesky players trampling on your farms?
 Want to stop crop growth for aesthetic purposes?
-Tired of those pesky players trampling on your farms?
 Then Don't Grow NOW! is just the right mod for you!
 Just apply some fermented:tm: bone meal to farmland and you're good to go!

 ## Installation

 Place the mod's jar file to your `mods` directory.
-Make sure you have installed [Fabric API](modrinth.com/mod/fabric-api) or [Quilt Standard Libraries](modrinth.com/mod/qsl) too.
+Make sure you have installed [Fabric API](https://modrinth.com/mod/fabric-api) or [Quilt Standard Libraries](https://modrinth.com/mod/qsl) too.

 ## Gameplay